vicapow/fav/README.md

 # Fav
-## A simple module for parsing a favicon ICO files.
+## A simple module for parsing favicon ICO files.

 to install